 Below are some of the conditions that cause mold.

-Air contains water vapour, but the level is reliant on the temperature present in your home.
-When moist air meets with a cold surface or cold air, it cannot preserve its original amount of vapour; therefore forms water droplets.
+Air contains water vapor, but the level is reliant on the temperature present in your home.
+When moist air meets with a cold surface or cold air, it cannot preserve its original amount of vapor; therefore forms water droplets.

-A family can produce even up to 15 litres of water vapour daily due to the usual bathing, washing, cooking, and even breathing.
-If you have poor ventilation, most of this vapour will be trapped within your house.
-Inadequate ventilation also leads to condensation of this vapour, which causes dampness.
+A family can produce even up to 15 litres of water vapor daily due to the usual bathing, washing, cooking, and even breathing.
+If you have poor ventilation, most of this vapor will be trapped within your house.
+Inadequate ventilation also leads to condensation of this vapor, which causes dampness.
 Buildings with solid concrete, brick, and stone are at a high risk of condensation, which leads to mold problems since these types of walls are colder.
 To avoid condensation, ensure your home is well ventilated at all times.

 Leaking of pipes in either residential or commercial buildings occurs when you least expect them.
 If left unattended, it will cause a lot of dampness around it.
 Mold grows well in humid and damp conditions like walls, bathrooms, and kitchens where leaky pipes often occur.